Installing the Home Made Ford Neutral Towing Kit

 SELECT FUNCTION TESTS

-SELECT NEUTRAL TOW
+SELECT NEUTRAL TOW ENABLE

 SCROLL TO ENABLE OR DISABLE NTF AND PRESS TRIGGER